isomerpages/govtech-stp/_dcev-lane/travel-health-control-measures.md

 </li>
 <li style="font-size:16px; margin-top:10px; margin-bottom:0px; line-height:1.5;">Take a <a href="https://safetravel.ica.gov.sg/health/covid19-tests/pcrtest">COVID-19 PCR test </a> upon arrival in Singapore</li>
 <li style="font-size:16px; margin-top:10px; margin-bottom:0px; line-height:1.5;">Serve a 14-day <a href="https://safetravel.ica.gov.sg/health/shn">SHN</a> at an <a href="https://safetravel.ica.gov.sg/health/shn/sdf">SDF</a>, and take a COVID-19 PCR test on Day 14 of the SHN.
 Eligible travellers<sup>*</sup> may serve their SHN at their place of residence.</li>
-	<li style="font-size:16px; margin-top:10px; margin-bottom:0px; line-height:1.5;"><b>[From 27 Jun 2021, 2359 hours]</b> Travellers serving SHN in dedicated SHN facilities to additionally undergo self-administered Antigen Rapid Test on Days 3, 7 and 11 of their arrival in Singapore.</li>
+	<li style="font-size:16px; margin-top:10px; margin-bottom:0px; line-height:1.5;"> Travellers serving SHN in dedicated SHN facilities to additionally undergo self-administered Antigen Rapid Test on Days 3, 7 and 11 of their arrival in Singapore.</li>
 </ol>
 <p style= "font-size: 16px; margin-top:10px; margin-bottom:0px; line-height:1.5;"><sup>*</sup><i> From 23 June 2021, 2359 hours onwards, travellers may use <a href="https://go.gov.sg/scproptout">this form</a> to request to serve their SHN at their place of residence.
 To qualify, the traveller must satisfy the following conditions:</i></p>
 <ol style="margin-top:0px; list-style-type: lower-roman;">